 The Appeals Panel will be serviced by the Finance Directorate and a formal record of the meeting will be taken and retained.
-The Panel's decision will be communicated to the student or applicant within 5 working days of the Appeals Panel's meeting, and circulated to relevant Directorates.
-In addition, relevant staff within Marketing, Recruitment, Communications and Internationalisation, Academic and Student Affairs and Finance should be notified of the outcome.
+The Panel's decision will be communicated to the student or applicant within 5 working days of the Appeals Panel's meeting, and circulated to relevant Directorates and Schools.

-(iv) There is no further appeal permitted beyond the Second stage appeal.
+There is no further appeal permitted beyond the Second stage appeal.
 However, a student who feels aggrieved by the final decision of the internal process may make a complaint to the Northern Ireland Public Services Ombudsman https://nipso.org.uk/nipso/about-us/who-we-are/.